ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 <a id="subsection-c"></a>
 ### Steps

-To accomplish this task a multilayer perceptron is used and the following steps are implemented to preprocess and postprocess the data and to create and configure the network:
+To accomplish this task a multilayer perceptron is used and the following steps are implemented to preprocess and post-process the data and to create and configure the network:

 <ol>
   <li><a href="#subsubsection-r">Loading and plotting the data</a></li>